isoftstone-data-intelligence-ai/efflux-frontend/docs/docs/zh/generate-code.md

 title: Generate Code for UI Components
 description: 	# for seo optimization
 keywords: 		# for seo optimization
+contributors:
-contributors: Jun Ma...
+  - Jun Ma
 ---

-# 生成UI代码
+# Generate Code for UI Components

 Efflux provides a chat-based interface where you can input text prompts and attach image files to get responses with generative code snippets of UI components.
 It supports real-time editing and customization to improve front-end development efficiency.